 The geographical and historical heart of Rome together with nearby Piazza Navona is Campo de’ Fiori.
-Picturesque corner between fountain-clothed Piazza Navona and Trastevere, Campo de’ Fiori is one of the popular Rome tourist attractions and an important historical landmark.
+A picturesque corner between fountain-clothed Piazza Navona and Trastevere, Campo de’ Fiori is one of the popular Rome tourist attractions and an important historical landmark.

 7 Interesting Facts About Campo de’ Fiori To Know Before You Go

-From its fascinating history to today’s lively vibe, Campo de’ Fiori is one of the favourite and unmissable stops in Rome for tourists and locals.
+From its fascinating history to today’s lively vibe, Campo de’ Fiori is one of the favorite and unmissable stops for tourists and locals and one of Rome’s most popular neighborhoods.

 Especially if it’s your first time in the city, its great central location makes it easy not to miss it.
 Plus, after reading about its fascinating past and vibrant present, you will definitely carve out some time for Campo de’ Fiori market and square.